-The Oriental Pills and Solar Elixir may be obtained of all chemists and other retail dealers in patent medicines throughout the United Kingdom, and in every British Colony abroad.
-Should any dealer have neither of the medicines in stock, he can easily procure them from any of the wholesale agents just mentioned.
-Every retail dealer is allowed the usual trade profit on the medicines; and as they may be enclosed with other goods, which all respectable tradesmen are regularly receiving from one or other of the forenamed towns, the purchasers of the smallest quantity of either the Pills or Eliwir will not have anything extra to pay for carriage.
+The Oriental Pills and Solar Elixir may be obtained of all Chemists and other Retail Dealers in Patent Medicines throughout the United Kingdom, and in every British Colony abroad.
+Should any dealer have neither of the medicines in stock, he can easily procure them from any of the Wholesale Medicine Warehouses.
+Every retail dealer is allowed the usual trade profit on the medicines; and as they may be enclosed with other goods, which all respectable tradesmen are regularly receiving from one or the other of the forenamed towns, the purchasers of the smallest quantity of either the Pills or Elixir will not have anything extra to pay for carriage.